-You may file Joint, Separate, or Combined Separate Delaware returns even if you filed Joint federal returns.
-However, if you filed Separate federal returns, you must file Separate Delaware returns.
-By using Filing Status 4, you are in fact filing two separate returns which have been combined on the same form for convenience.
+You may file Joint, Separate, or Combined Separate Delaware returns.
+If you use Filing Status 4, you are in fact filing two separate returns which have been combined on the same form for convenience.

 NOTE: Generally, separate returns (filing status 3 or 4) will be advantageous if both spouses have a Delaware adjusted gross income in excess of \$9,400.